Our world lives, works, and plays on the internet.

 Pitney Bowes Inc. helps small businesses with e-commerce, shipping logistics, and mailing services.

-Earlier in 2019, they became a victim of a malware attack that encrypted information on some of their systems and affected customer’s ability to access their services.
+In early 2019, they became victims of a malware attack that encrypted information on some of their systems and affected customer’s ability to access the company’s services.

-Although there was no evidence customer records had been stolen, the malware crippled the company’s services.
+Although there was no evidence customer records had been stolen, the malware crippled the company’s servers.
 Customers were not able to upload transactions, access their accounts, or refill their postage.

 When they realized they had been attacked, Pitney Bowes Inc. immediately had their technical team assess and fix the situation.
 They also brought in 3rd-party IT consultants to prevent future attacks.